-Among students who experienced at least one type of basic needs insecurity, we found that 48% did not utilize any of the campus supports we asked about.
+Among students who experienced at least one type of basic needs insecurity, we found that 48% were not aware of the relevant campus supports we asked about.

 Federal and state policymakers, as well as leaders of higher education institutions, have a tremendous opportunity to increase the number of Americans attending and completing college by supporting their basic needs.